PrairieLearn/PrairieLearn/doc/accessControl.md

 ```

 If multiple access rules are satisfied then the highest `credit` value is taken from them.
 Access rules without an explicit `credit` value have credit of 0, meaning they allow viewing of the assessment but not doing questions for credit.

+## Roles

+Restricting access to `"role": "Student"` is equivalent to not including a role restriction at all, because every user is equal to or higher than `Student` role.

 ## Dates